$a_0(980)$ production, triangle singularity, and non-$\phi$ background in the $J/\psi \to \phi \eta \pi^0$ reaction: formalism

 The calculation of the mechanism of Fig.~\ref{Fig:Fig2} is notably simplified if we consider only the spatial components of the $\phi, K^*$ polarization vectors, which is well justified in this case, as one can see from the arguments of Refs.~\cite{Sakai:2017hpg,Dias:2025izv}.
 We evaluate the loops in the frame of reference where the $\pi^0 \phi$ system is at rest.
 Thus, taking $P=p_{\pi^0}+p_\phi$, $\vec P=0$.
 All the $VPP$ vertices have now the structure

 with the coefficients $C^{(j)}$ given in Table \ref{Tab:tab1}.

-One can now see, by looking at Eq.~\eqref{eq:tVPP} and Table \ref{Tab:tab1}, that diagrams (a) and (c) of Fig.~\ref{Fig:Fig2} give equal contribution and diagrams (b) and (d) also provide the same contribution.
-The two blocks have, however, opposite sign and if the masses of the charged and neutral kaons are equal, and also those for the $K^*$, then the four diagrams cancel, as it should be the case for an isospin conserving process.
+One can now see, by looking at Eq.~\eqref{eq:tVPP} and Table \ref{Tab:tab1}, that Fig.~\ref{Fig:Fig2}(a) and Fig.~\ref{Fig:Fig2}(c) give equal contribution and Fig.~\ref{Fig:Fig2}(b) and Fig.~\ref{Fig:Fig2}(d) also provide the same contribution.
+The two blocks have, however, opposite sign and if the masses of the charged and neutral kaons are equal, and also those for the $K^*$, then the four diagrams cancel, as should be the case for an isospin conserving process.
 However, once again, if we consider the physical masses of the kaons the cancellation does not occur and we have an isospin violating process.

 There is another simplifying method to write the amplitude for the triangle diagram.
-Since the TS develops when all three intermediate propagator are placed on shell, it is sufficient to take the positive energy part of the propagators.
+Since the TS develops when all three intermediate propagators are placed on shell, it is sufficient to take the positive energy part of the propagators.
 This means that we write

 with $\omega(\vec q\,)=\sqrt{\vec q^{\;2} +m^2}$, and take only the first part when $q^0$ is positive.
-With this and taking into account that diagrams (a) and (c) of Fig.~\ref{Fig:Fig2} are equal and (b) and (d) are also equal and of opposite sign to (a)(c), we can write
+With this and taking into account that Fig.~\ref{Fig:Fig2}(a) and Fig.~\ref{Fig:Fig2}(c) are equal and Fig.~\ref{Fig:Fig2}(b) and Fig.~\ref{Fig:Fig2}(d) are also equal and of opposite sign to Fig.~\ref{Fig:Fig2}(a) and Fig.~\ref{Fig:Fig2}(c), we can write

 where $t_n$ has the same structure as $t_c$, except the physical masses of the neutral particles are used, while in $t_c$ the physical charged masses are used.
 Then we have